AuckeBos/dataplatform/README.md

 All logic contains unit tests.
 Moreover, we have integration tests to test the flow of data through the system.
 For this purpose, we define a test system.
 The data of this system is generated.
 The storage is simple json files.
 Therefor we also have a json file system type.
 Integration tests use this test system.
 Moreover, there are recurring triggers that process the data of this source system on a regular basis, also in production.

 We use pytest.
 Tests are ran locally in VSCode, but also during build.
 Required to succeed, both unit and integration tests.

+# Data Quality
+We use Great Expectations to test the quality of our data.
+Checks are performed after landing, before bronze.
+Ie this is the first step of the bronze flow.
+We use generic checks for all data: uniqueness checks, column count checks.
+The metadata can define extra tests.
+The metadata can also define min/max counts, but absolute and percentage.
+These are converted into Great Expectations tests during the bronze flow.
+If a test fails, the flow fails.
+This means only that specific entity is not processed, and errors are logged.